slumberGroup/.github/PULL_REQUEST_TEMPLATE.md

 ## Motivation

-[Why - Motivation or additional context to explain why these changes were made]
+[Why - Motivation or additional context to explain why these changes were made.
+This section is optional.]

 ## Unit Testing